uunniiblog/linux-vn-manager-lvnm/README.md

  - Download proton-ge and wine (normal and wow64 builds) runners directly from the application.
  - Create and manage prefixes with video codecs and winetricks easily from interface.
  - Game management to test games easily in all diferent prefixes with useful environment variables for VNs.
- - Real time tracking support to have an accurate play count (Only KDE 6 and SteamOS gamescope session).
+ - Real time tracking support to have an accurate play count (Check Timetracking section for details).
  - VNDB api integration to get covers and links.
  - Easy texthooking
  - PySide QT 6 interface.